Restrictive Covenants

 Non-Solicitation Agreements

-A non-solicitation agreements limits your right to solicit, hire or do business with employees, customers, vendors, suppliers or other companies or individuals who have a relationship with your current employer.
-While they can be limited in scope, at times they are written so broadly that they can have the same impact as a non-compete agreement.
+A non-solicitation agreements limits your right to solicit, hire, or do business with employees, customers, vendors, suppliers or other companies or individuals who have a relationship with your current employer.
+While they often can be limited in scope, at times they can be written so broadly that they can have the same impact as a non-compete agreement.

 Non-Disparagement Clauses

-A non-disparagement clause is a provision in an agreement that requires you not to say anything negative about your employer, whether or not it is true.
+A non-disparagement clause is a provision in an agreement that requires someone not to say anything negative about another person or company, such as about their employer, whether or not the statement is true.
 They frequently are included in severance agreements, but they also can be found in employment contracts and other document.
-Since employers typically draft them, non-disparagement clauses often are unilateral, meaning they limit what you can say about your employer but do not limit what your employer can say about you.
+Since employers typically draft non-disparagement clauses with their employees, they often are unilateral, meaning they limit what you can say about your employer but do not necessarily limit what your employer can say about you.

 Trade Secret Agreements